pradeephubgit/appsignal-docs/source/guides/filter-data/filter-session-data.html.md

 In the Ruby integration, AppSignal automatically stores the contents of the user's session for Rails apps and other frameworks.
 Specific values can be filtered out or it can be [disabled entirely].

 In session data filtering, there's support for nested hashes and nested hashes in arrays.
-Any hash we encounter in your parameters will be filtered.
+Any hash we encounter in your session data will be filtered.

 To use this filtering, add the following to your `config/appsignal.yml` file in the environment group you want it to apply.
 The [`filter_session_data`](/ruby/configuration/options.html#option-filter_session_data) value is an Array of Strings.